axscell/ravenman/README.md

 # ravenman
 FLOSS roguelike &amp; roguelite game game implementation in Rust for cross platform devices.
-This game is similar to [Ravengate](https://gitlab.com/ygingras/revengate) which the src is available at
+This game is similar to [Ravengate](https://gitlab.com/ygingras/revengate)